 THE BIBLE IS DIFFERENT!!!
 In what way is the Bible different?
-Think on this question before trying to defend the Bible as a historically accurate, factual book (let alone inerrant and infallible).
+Think about this question a bit before trying to defend the Bible as a historically accurate, factual book (let alone inerrant and infallible).
 Do we have any more evidence for the Jesus of the Bible than we do the fictional creatures in Grimm?
-While there may have been a man named Jesus that lived and died in Palestine during the period recorded in the gospels, is there any evidence for a Jesus that was the miracle-working, divine, son of God?
+While there may have been a man named Jesus who lived and died in Palestine, is there any evidence for a Jesus who was the miracle-working, divine, son of God?

 Just because people say something is so doesn’t mean it is factual or true.
-An Evangelical preacher is simply following the path described by the detective.
-He is repeating a story that has been told over, and over, and over again — rarely asking, “is this true?”
-As with the end result of the telephone game, the Jesus story of the 21st century is wildly different from the Jesus story of the first, second, twelfth, or fifteenth century.
+Evangelical preachers follow the path described above by the detective.
+They repeat stories that have been told over, and over, and over again — rarely asking, “is this true?”
+As with the end result of the telephone game, the Jesus story of the twenty-first century is wildly different from the Jesus story of the first, second, twelfth, or fifteenth century.

-Evangelicals embarrass themselves when they assert without knowledge that what they believe is exactly the same as what the early New Testament church believed.
+Evangelicals embarrass themselves when they assert that what they believe is exactly the same as what the first-century church believed.
 What is their evidence for this claim?
-Why the passed-down story of Jesus, passed down from Christian to Christian, sect to sect, for the past two-thousand years.
+Why, the passed-down stories about Jesus, passed down from Christian to Christian, sect to sect, for the past two-thousand years.

-I am an avid reader of Smithsonian Magazine.
-Every month I learn something I didn’t know before.
+I am an occasional reader of Smithsonian Magazine.
 In the January 2015 issue, I learned from an article about Martin Luther King, Jr. that “King and his demonstrators were driven out of Selma by the police on “Bloody Sunday.”
 I also learned that the Watt Riots took place in 1967.

-Imagine for a moment that I am telling my children about my life growing up in the 1960’s.
+Imagine for a moment that I am telling my children about my life growing up in the 1960s.
 Imagine me saying to them, I remember seeing the Watts Riots on TV in 1967.
 My children would accept this as a fact because they know I was born in 1957, so I was alive during the race riots of the 1960s.
-Perhaps, they would pass this on to their children, a story of how life was when Gramps was a kid.
-Think on this for a moment.
+Perhaps they would pass this on to their children, a story of how life was when Gramps was a kid.